Finalizing the App

-- Inside the AirData Request, choose from the dropdown the App Object that will save the information and select INSERT as the Type of operation to perform since it allows adding an item into AirData.
+- Inside the AirData Request, choose from the dropdown the App Object (Contact) that will save the information and select INSERT as the Type of operation to perform since it allows adding an item into AirData.
 In Objects to insert or update, complete the Value column with the Input Variables corresponding to each Key

 To test the Data Flow and make sure it is sending the information back to AirData, go to Run Results and click on Run.
 Then save the application and go to AirData Builder to check if the data was inserted.

 Now that the Data Flow is working and sending data to AirData Builder, go back to Web Flows Builder to connect the operation to the UI.
 In Web Flows Builder, you can define the Action Chain to be run when the users click on “Submit” once they finish completing their Form.
 This Action Chain is triggered by the Airkit Event of a user clicking the button.